Amy Ash – Principal and Director – Instructor

 Throughout her extensive dancing career Amy has learned the importance of physicality to development of self esteem, inner strength, personal development and creativity in dancers.
 At a personal level she understands the capacity of dance training to nurture inner strength and understanding of self and is committed to helping her students find the same.

 She has found great joy and professional satisfaction in teaching, and has mentored several candidates to successful completion of Advanced 2 examinations.
 For her students, she believes that confidence and self esteem will flourish through disciplined practice, unleashing of their creativity and opportunity to compete against themselves by challenging their newly learned skills against an international standard.

 Amy believes learning is a life long journey, not only for students but teachers as well, and is committed to encouraging her students to keep reaching forward.

 – Achievement and learning is not in the destination, it is in the journey.

 Jaime Davey – Instructor – RAD RTS, BA(Hons)

 Teaches: Ballet, Tap, Jazz, Mini’s, Children’s Yoga

 Training in dance since the age of 4, Jaime has had over 25 years of dance experience in Ballet, Tap, Modern and Hip Hop.
+Jaime studied extensively in the RAD and ISTD examination syllabi completing Vocational examinations in Ballet, Modern and Tap.
 Her experiences are not only within the studio, but outside it as well.
-She has competed in Ballet, Hip Hop and Modern at many venues in Ottawa and its surrounding areas.
-Jaime performed locally with Les Grands Ballets Canadiens de Montreal in 2002, 2004, and 2006, participating in their production of The Nutcracker, at the NAC’s Southam Hall.
+As a student she danced competitively and performed locally at the NAC’s Southam Hall with Les Grands Ballets Canadiens de Montreal.

 Jaime is passionate about providing a fun, safe environment for students, where they can express themselves through the art of dance.